Best microphone for gaming in 2024: from streaming to podcast mics, these are my top picks

 It's maybe a little plosive, which means "puh" sounds can become blown out, but pop-filters are cheap, and given its a condenser mic you could always adjust your distance and up the gain a bit to compensate if you're using decent background noise removal plugins.

-There are of course, a couple of flies in our audio ointment, even towards the mid-range of the market.
-The included desk stands is wobbly and flimsy, so you'll want to avoid banging around on your desk much and making the mic wobble in turn.
+There are, of course, a couple of flies in our audio ointment, even towards the mid-range of the market.
+The included desk stand is wobbly and flimsy, so you'll want to avoid banging around on your desk much and making the mic wobble in turn.
 It's also got a USB Type-A connection, which if you ask me is perhaps better than legacy micro-USB for maintaining connection.
 But it's still a bit old-school.

 Still, with this level of audio quality, and the mic itself being of sturdy construction (it even comes with a little carrying bag, so you can chuck it in your backpack for field recordings), the Audio-Technica AT2020USB+ ticks all the boxes that really count.

 It's a magic little mic, with proper audio credentials and the sound quality to match, all wrapped up in a tough shell that makes it reasonably portable too.
-Oh, I suppose we could criticise the difficult to remember name, but at this point that's become as much of an Audio-Technica trademark as great sound.
+Oh, I suppose we could criticise the difficult-to-remember name, but at this point, that's become as much of an Audio-Technica trademark as great sound.

 It's a great all-round package, and—despite the wibbly-wobbly stand—the Audio-Technica AT2020USB+ is still the best mid-range mic you can currently buy.